AlexPaulien/alexpaulien.github.io/_projects/1_project_yahoo_finance_scrapping.md

 ## Methodology

-The code iterates through the list of tickers provided and requests the corresponding url page using the Requests method and BeautifulSoup.
+The code iterates through the list of tickers provided and requests the corresponding url pages using the **Requests** package and **BeautifulSoup**.
 We use a list of web browser agents (please refer to the code file) in order to avoid detection and blocking.

 ```python
     # randomly choose an agent